Timeline: Which states could tip U.S. election and when will they report results?

 ARIZONA

-Biden led by 2.4 percentage points as of Thursday afternoon, or 67,906 votes, with about 14% of the vote left to be counted.

-More results from densely populated Maricopa County, which includes Phoenix, were not expected until 7 p.m.
-MST (9 p.m.
-EST) (0200 GMT), the county elections department said.
+Biden’s lead shrank on Thursday night when nearly 74,000 votes were reported from Maricopa County, which includes heavily populated Phoenix.
+Of those, Trump won 42,276 and Biden 31,700, reducing Biden’s lead in Arizona to 50.1% versus 48.5%, with 90% of votes counted.

-There were at least 400,000 ballots left to be counted statewide on Thursday afternoon, according to the Arizona secretary of state.
-Maricopa County accounted for 275,000 of the outstanding ballots, the elections department said.
-Biden was leading by 4 percentage points in the votes counted so far, indicating he was in a strong position to maintain his lead.
+There were at least 320,000 ballots left to be counted in the state.
+Maricopa County accounted for over 200,000 of the outstanding ballots, the elections department said.

 GEORGIA